ubaumann/ubaumann.ch/README.md

-# michelbongard.ch.github.io
+# ubaumann.ch

-This is the github-pages repository for the website <a href="https://michelbongard.ch">michelbongard.ch</a>.
+This is the github-pages repository for the website <a href="https://ubaumann.ch">ubaumann.ch</a>.

 Built with React.
+Forked from michelbongard.ch.github.io

 ## Running the app locally